 According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s most often connected to wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

 Why should you be constantly aware of CO2?

-The short answer is that CO2 awareness is a matter of life and death.
-CO2 is tops when ranking leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and continuous fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Dallas homeowner.
-Severe poisoning takes place from breathing large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
+Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
+CO2 is tops when ranking leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and continuous fatigue, among many others.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
+Serious poisoning takes place from breathing large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
 Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 - No home should be without a reliable, tested CO2 detector.
 You can call Levy & Son Service Experts to purchase one today.

 - If you do have a CO detector that is battery-powered, check or replace the batteries regularly; at least every 90 days.
 It's also a good idea to replace the detector every 3-5 years.

 - If you experience or have experienced a few of the symptoms mentioned above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.